-In his first three seasons, Miles’ program has produced two All-Americans, 22 all-conference performers and two NFL players.
+In his first three seasons, Miles’ program has produced one All-American, one Freshman All-American, 22 all-conference performers and two NFL players.

 Miles’ first head-coaching job was at his alma mater, Indiana State, where he took over a struggling program that had won just one game in the three seasons before his arrival in 2008.
 But it took just three years for him to produce a winning season, the first of three straight winning campaigns in Terre Haute.

 After leading his 2010 Sycamores to a 6-5 mark for the school’s first winning record since 1996, Miles was recognized as Missouri Valley Football Conference Coach of the Year.
 He was named a finalist for the Eddie Robinson National Coach of the Year Award and the Liberty Mutual Coach of the Year honor.

 Miles guided ISU to another winning season in 2011 and then a 7-4 record in 2012.
 No Sycamore team had won more games since the 1984 squad on which Miles played, and the school’s run of three straight winning seasons under Miles was its longest since ISU had six straight from 1964-69.

 Following the 2012 season, Miles was honored as the American Football Coaches Association Region Four Coach of the Year for the second time in three seasons.